Portland Area Auditions

 Video Formatting Recommendations

 To make the process as stress-free as possible, and to enable actors to market themselves in the video format as they see fit, other formatting requirements will generally be kept open-ended.
-For anyone seeking guidance, here are our recommendations:
+For anyone seeking guidance, you can watch the video and/or read the recommendations listed below.

 Emphasis should be on you rather than your environment.
 We recommend a default background of a blank wall or backdrop.
 However a blank background is not required.